newcontext-oss/pcap2stix/README.md

  -t <tlp_level>, --tlp=<tlp_level>    - enable and define TLP level for observables
 ```

 By default, `payload_bin` is encoded as hexadecimal byte value strings in order to be indexed by elasticsearch.
-If standard STIXv2.1 encoded is required, the `--base64` option can be used.
+If standard STIXv2 base-64 encoding is required, the `--base64` option can be used.

 Valid Traffic Light Protocol (TLP) levels are `white`, `green`, `amber`, and `red`.